shdutta16/EPICDIRC/README.md

 ```

 Installed singularity using ```sudo apt-get install singularity```

-After installing singularity the above previous error was gone.
+After installing singularity the previous error was gone.

 Now facing the following error:
 ```